 Software Used

-The open source software and components used to build this documentation.
+A list of open-source software and components used to build this documentation.

 Framework